-Less than Less than 12 Months s 12 Months or More Total Fair Value Un Gross realized Losses Fair Value Un Gross realized Losses Fair Value Un Gross realized Losses December 31, 2004: Mortgage-backed securities Asset-backed securities (In Th ousa nds) \$51,485 14,200 \$ (523) (109) \$7,549 744 \$ (196) (6) \$59,034 14,944 \$ (719) (115) \$65,685 \$ (632) \$8,293 \$ (202) \$73,978 \$ (834)
+Less than Less than 12 Months 12 Months or More Total Fair Value Gross Unrealized Losses Unrealized Unrealized Unrealized Unrealized Unrealized Unrealized Unrealized Fair Value Un Gross realized Losses Fair Value Un Gross realized Losses (In Thousands) December 31, 2004: Mortgage-backed securities \$51,485 \$ (523) \$7,549 \$ (196) \$59,034 \$ (719) Asset-backed securities 14,200 (109) 744 (6) 14,944 (115)

-The unrealized losses reflect changes in interest rates subsequent to the acquisition of specific securities.
-At September 30, 2005 (unaudited), there were 36 securities in the less than twelve months category and 40 securities in the twelve months or more category.
+In management's opinion, the unrealized losses reflect changes in interest rates subsequent to the acquisition of specific securities.
+At June 30, 2005 (unaudited), there were 26 securities in the less than twelve months category and 37 securities in the twelve months or more category.
 At December 31, 2004, there were 52 securities in the less than twelve months category and 8 securities in the twelve months or more category.
-These unrealized losses relate principally to mortgage-backed securities of FNMA and FHLMC.
-In analyzing an issuer's financial condition, management considers whether the securities are issued by the federal government or its agencies and whether downgrades by bond rating agencies have occurred.
-As the unrealized losses are interest rate related and management has the intent and ability to hold debt securities until maturity or market price recovery, no declines are deemed to be other than temporary.
+None of the individual unrealized losses is significant.
+The Association has the ability to hold these securities until maturity or market price recovery.
+Management believes that the unrealized losses represent temporary impairments of the securities.